At a glance: Start measuring the campaigns of your clients by setting up an Agency account.

 OneLink™ is a type of a custom link, that allows you to use the same link for multiple platforms or send the users to specific content inside the app.

-Note: agencies cannot create OneLink or single-platform link templates, but they can use templates created by advertisers.
+Note: agencies cannot create OneLink or single-platform link templates, but they can use templates created by marketers.

 SKAdNetwork agency campaigns

-SKAdNetwork infrastructure, part of iOS by Apple, lets advertisers measure campaign success without IDFA or advertising ID.
-Although Apple doesn't include agencies as part of the SKAdNetwork attribution process, AppsFlyer has the ability to attribute Agency campaigns running on SKAdNetworks.
+SKAdNetwork infrastructure, part of iOS by Apple, lets marketers measure campaign success without IDFA or advertising ID.
+Although Apple doesn't include agencies as part of the SKAdNetwork attribution process, and AppsFlyer can't attribute agencies directly, AppsFlyer still has the ability to provide attribution data for agency campaigns running on SKAdNetworks.

 To view your campaigns in the AppsFlyer SKAdNetwork dashboard, the names of campaigns that you configure with the SKAdNetwork, should include your partner identifier and be structured as follows: